lrayle/taxi/README.md

 ## Project Status
-This was a project prepared for Alexey Pozdnoukhov's Scalable Spatial Analytics course (CE263) at UC Berkeley in 2014.
+This was a project prepared for Alexei Pozdnoukhov's Scalable Spatial Analytics course (CE263) at UC Berkeley in 2014.
 See 'LDA_writeup.pdf' for details.

 The jupyter notebooks contain the code I used for data preparation, model building, and some visualization.
 The code is untested and not very clean.
 In the future I may find time make it more reproducible.

+[^1]: I can't make the SF data public, unfortunately.